wix/react-native-notifications/website/docs/docs/localNotifications.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/f/fa/Apple_logo_black.svg/2000px-Apple_logo_black.svg.png" width={30} /> iOS

+Local notifications are notifications, which are sent by an application to the device, on which it is running.
+The notification never leaves the device, on which the application is running.

 You can manually trigger local notifications in your JS code, to be posted immediately or in the future.
 Triggering local notifications is fully compatible with React Native `PushNotificationsIOS` library.